CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 RELEASE NOTES
 -------------
+Version 1.8.0 (September 2021)
+* Tenable and Qualys – Correlation between Vulnerabilities and Network Telemetry
+  * Added table that shows traffic on vulnerable ports for both Qualys and Tenable.
+User can see those details in the Tenable and Qualys dashboard.
+(New panels added at the last of the panel.)
+* Fortigate VPN Support
+  * Cyences App’s VPN dashboard now supports Fortigate VPN logs.
+* New Windows Dashboard
+  * The Windows dashboard is now separated from Active Directory.
+  * The Active Directory dashboard now has panels from the original dashboard.
+  * The new Windows dashboard has Accesses to privileged objects and services and User Privileges related information.
+* Palo Alto Dashboard:
+  * Added System Events panel and Palo Threats (Incidents) panel in the dashboard.
+  * Added sourcetypes available for each Palo device on Palo Alto Firewall device list panel.
+* Splunk Admin
+  * Added panel Splunk Licensing report and added alert for Splunk licensing violation.
+  * Added panel Splunk Environment Disk usage report and added alert for Splunk instance disk usage more than 85% or disk space less than 6 GB.
+* Enhancements:
+  * Ransomware – Spike in the File Writes Alert
+    * Improved by adding file locations alongside file writes count so we can identify whether the alert is false positive or ransomware right from the email alert.
+  * Tenable: Added CVE and solution field for tenable vulnerabilities.
+(Tenable dashboard and Asset Intelligence dashboard)
+  * Overview dashboard
+    * Improved drilldown for Splunk Admin panel that now auto set the filters on Splunk Admin dashboard.
+  * Network Reports dashboard
+    * Added drilldown for “Port Scanning Attempts” map.
+  * AD Alerts
+    * Improved search queries for Active Directory related alerts.
+    * Added ComputerName field in the alert results.
+* Issues Fixed:
+  * AWS Dashboard
+    * Fixed the issue with AWS dashboard panel loading.

+Upgrade Guide from Version 1.7.0 to 1.8.0
+* Fortigate VPN Data Collection
+  * If you are using Fortinate Fortigate for VPN then follow the Data Onboarding > Fortigate VPN Logs section from the Guide to see how to collect the data and then you can utilize Cyences App’s VPN dashboard.
+* New Splunk Admin Alerts
+  * Enable new Splunk Admin alerts for Splunk licensing and Disk usage.

 Version 1.7.0 (August 2021)
 * Added AWS dashboard.
   * Find it under Control > Reports > AWS.